 Some styles work better for winter wedding dresses simply because of their size.
 For example, a sheath dress may look sleek and sexy, but it’s a lot thinner than a ball gown.
 Something with a bit more volume may be a better choice, especially if you’re partial to a more delicate material.

 Now, you probably already thought of this, but it’s worth noting.
-If you get chilly easily, you should probably skip the strapless gown and opt for something with a bit more coverage like a three-quarter length sleeve or long sleeve gown.
+If you get chilly easily, you should probably skip the strapless gown and opt for something with a bit more coverage like a three-quarter length sleeve or long sleeve wedding dress.

 The opportunity to add layers